 Racism can hide in plain view, disguise itself in a disparate criminal justice system or cloak itself behind racial achievements that want everyone to believe we have overcome.
 I often make the analogy between the 2016 Presidential election and shaking a jar where the sediment has settled to the bottom.
 Before you shake it the water looks so pristine.
 However, after a short shake all the sludge and filth becomes evident.
 It takes a long time for it to settle back to normal again.
 That’s what happened during the election.

-All of the worst instincts of racism, bigotry and prejudice resurfaced in a major way.
+All the worst instincts of racism, bigotry and prejudice resurfaced in a major way.
 The biggest difference between the 50’s and 60’s is that the Commander-in-Chief was its biggest proponent.
-If was as if Wallace has returned and grabbed the presidency he failed to achieve in four attempts.
+It was as if Wallace had returned and grabbed the presidency he failed to achieve in four attempts.

 I hadn’t heard a good explanation of how people who voted for Barack Obama four years earlier could support Donald Trump.
 Rick Wilson, a Republican political campaign strategist, recently made a statement that cleared it up.
 “Not every Trump voter is a racist, phobic jerk but every racist, phobic jerk is a Trump voter”, is the way he summed it up this week on a morning talk show.
 I’d like to believe this because the stakes are high for the country’s moral future.
 A future built on a past of racial hatred, intolerance, bloodshed and heartache.

-Let’s hope August 12th isn’t a repeat of Charlottesville and that racism and the ugliness and stupidity it represents will find its way back into the recesses and shadows.
-On a day where the First Amendment wins and America loses, let’s also hope that the Metropolitan Police Department doesn’t provide a police escort and Metro holds fast not to set aside special trains to accommodate this hatred.
+Let’s hope August 12th isn’t a repeat of Charlottesville, that racism, the ugliness, and stupidity it represents will find its way back into the recesses and shadows.
+On a day where the First Amendment wins and America loses, let’s also hope that the Metropolitan Police Department doesn’t provide a police escort, and Metro holds fast not to set aside special trains to accommodate this hatred.

 As I stated earlier, racism won’t die, at least not in my lifetime, but we can make damn sure it’s scared to raise its head.
 Let’s make racism scared again!